-Since staff costs are covered by a lump sum, the beneficiary will not be required to produce supporting financial accounting documents such as salary slips, bank statements, employment contracts, etc. However, although the Commission will not audit any financial records related to Staff costs, the auditors may request the beneficiary to provide them with timesheets of the staff that have been working on the project in order to be able to justify the time that has been spent on the project and, as a consequence the partnership's contribution to it.
+The beneficiary may be required to produce supporting financial accounting documents such as bank statements, employment contracts, etc., both for those persons employed by the beneficiary and for those employed by the partners for the project.
+The beneficiary must also be capable of supplying either copies of the payslips of the employees or a statement from the Financial or Personnel Department of the organisation concerned detailing all the persons which have worked on the project together with the total amounts paid to each person during the period of the project, in order to be able to justify the time that has been spent on the project and, as a consequence the partnership's contribution to it.
+Employer's costs must be separately detailed.